itsamekai/FlashCard/README.md

 JavaFX16<br/>
 mysql-connector-java-8.0.20<br/>
 <h3> Notes: </h3>
 Done as an assignment for school.
+Code can be really messy as it was my first time working with JavaFX, so it is not the cleanest.
+Will hopefully clean it up next time when time is available.